 - loss of rent (failure of tenants to pay) and

-- damage, repairs and maintenance costs for the property
+- damage, repairs and maintenance costs for rental properties

 - What sort of costs would I be up for if a broken or blocked sewer pipe from my property impacted another property?